doublemoulinet/Morrowind-Modular-Mod-Guide/SETUP.md

 	- **Interface changes**: enable every option EXCEPT *"Map Expansion (for TR),"* *"Disable map smoothing,"* *"Spell select by name,"* and *"see all standard potion effects"*
 	- **International**: none
 	- **Bug Fixes**: EVERY option is enabled by default--keep it this way!
-1. Click the big "Apply chosen patches" button and exit
+- Click the big "Apply chosen patches" button and exit

 # Wrye Mash
 ### [Wrye Mash](https://www.nexusmods.com/morrowind/mods/45439?)
-This powerful tool will be used primarily to clean and repair plugins, clean and repair game saves, enable mod-added BSA archives, and update plugin masters.
+Wrye Mash will be used to clean and repair plugins, clean and repair game saves, enable mod-added BSA archives, and update plugin masters.
-1. Download the latest x64 manual installation archive, under Main Files, **and** any x64 manual installation Update file (if applicable)
+- Download the latest x64 manual installation archive, under Main Files, **and** any x64 manual installation Update file (if applicable)
-1. Extract the contents to your Morrowind root folder (```C:\...\Morrowind```).
+- Extract the contents to your Morrowind root folder (```C:\...\Morrowind```).
 Overwrite/merge if prompted

 ## Setup
-1. Run mash64.exe
+- Run mash64.exe
 	- The application will prompt you to select the Morrowind root directory.
 It will also prompt you to select an Installers path: select the ```C:\...\Morrowind\Mods``` directory you created earlier
 	- **Morrowind directory**: select your Morrowind root folder (```C:\...\Morrowind```)
 	- **Mods Installers directory**: you can direct the filepath to (```C:\...\Morrowind\Mopy\Mods```) or anywhere else; this guide will not use Wrye Mash's Mods Installers functionality
 	- **Mlox directory**: You can ignore the mlox optional path for now
-1. When prompted to enable support for 1024 plugins, choose "Yes"
+- When prompted to enable support for 1024 plugins, choose "Yes"
-1. Continue through the prompts and conclude the initialization process when prompted
+- Continue through the prompts and conclude the initialization process when prompted

-Important: you *must* enable support for 1024 plugins.
+>Important: you *must* enable support for 1024 plugins.
 Currently, with this option disabled the save-cleaning tools are not working

 # Mod Organizer 2
-As described earlier, this powerful tool will manage your mod installation, mod downloads, and modding tools.
-Here, you will download and configure the mod organizer as a portable instance to manage your Morrowind installation.
+This powerful tool will manage your mod installation, mod downloads, and modding tools, as well as launching the game.

 ### [Mod Organizer 2](https://www.nexusmods.com/skyrimspecialedition/mods/6194)
-1. Download the Main File: **Mod Organizer 2 (Archive)**
+- Download the Main File: **Mod Organizer 2**
-1. Extract to ```...\Morrowind Mods\Tools\MO2```
+- Run **Mod Organizer 2.exe**
+- When prompted to choose an install location, choose the Morrowind Mods folder you created earlier and create a MO2 folder inside
+	- Steam users: **```C:\Steam\steamapps\common\Morrowind Mods\MO2```**
+	- GOG users: **```C:\Games\Morrowind Mods\MO2```**
+- When the installation completes, click **Finish**

+# Configuring Mod Organizer 2
+With Mod Organizer 2 installed, now it can be set up to manage Morrowind.

+## Initial setup
-1. Run ModOrganizer.exe
+- Run **ModOrganizer.exe**
-	- You will be prompted to **Choose Instance**.
-Select **Portable**
+- You will be prompted to **Create a new Instance**.
+Select **Create a portable instance**
 - You will be prompted to **select the game to manage**.
-Select **Morrowind**.
-1. Mod Organizer 2 will launch, and prompt you to follow a brief tutorial.
-You can skip this if you are familiar with the interface
+Click **Browse...** and choose your **Morrowind Root** folder.
+- When prompted, accept the default folder structure for MO2's data storage
+- Click **Next** and **Finish**.
+MO2 will now launch
-1. You will be prompted to associate MO2 with nxm links.
-Select **Yes**
+- You will be prompted to **Register?** Select **Yes**.
+This allows MO2 to manage nexus links.

-## Configuration
+## Install order and load order
 Installed mods are listed on the left pane; this is your **installation order**.
 Morrowind loads assets in descending order, meaning mods closer to the bottom of the list will overwrite those at the top in the event of a conflict.
 On the left pane, ensure the list is as follows:
 ```
 DLC: Tribunal